ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   https://github.com/tensorflow/models/issues/7753
         -   https://cloud.google.com/storage/docs/access-control/making-data-public
         -   https://cloud.google.com/storage/pricing

--   do gcp benchmarks
--   expand callback and checkpoint
--   make sure training works for wikitext103
--   look at other implementations

 -   will see how much data is needed for pretraining
     -   tf-xl did it with only wikitext103